 The EPEL repository contains updated certbot packages for the rpm-based systems.
 You’ll need to enable the EPEL (Extra Packages for Enterprise Linux) repository on your system using the following commands:

 sudo dnf config-manager --set-enabled PowerTools

 Step 2 – Installing Certbot

-Certbot is available as RPM package for the installation on CentOS 8 system.
-You can install it directory from EPEL repository, which you already have enabled on your system.
+Certbot is available as an RPM package for the installation on CentOS 8 system.
+You can install it directory from the EPEL repository, which you already have enabled on your system.